AmauryHamon/masterthesis-web2print/content/text/part-2-6a1mat9bx.md

-> If I started having a public Are.na, where I collaborate with people, it would be at some point when I have a shared studio.
+> If I started having a public <span class="arena">Are.na</span>, where I collaborate with people, it would be at some point when I have a shared studio.

 Florian Hilt